 While the ASTM F2878 is a new standard for ANSI/ISEA 105, HexArmor® has used this test method for years as a performance metric for all of our needlestick resistant products.
-Our exclusively licensed SuperFabric®*Brand Material has consistently outperformed the competition in not only needlestick resistance but also in cut protection, which is typically an equally-important attribute for the sanitation and recycling industries.
+SuperFabric®*Brand Material, a material that HexArmor®is an exclusive licensee of in the industrial PPE market, has consistently outperformed the competition in not only needlestick resistance but also in cut protection, which is typically an equally-important attribute for the sanitation and recycling industries.

 If you have questions on needlestick testing or other hand safety standards, please contact a HexArmor® safety advisor.

 *SuperFabric® is a registered Trademark of HDM, Inc.